olegasivakov/ep-2/README.md

-# EP-2: ISO 20022 and MT format support for Ethereum
+# EP-2: ISO 15022 and ISO 20022 formats support for Ethereum

 ## Index